galaxyproject/iwc/workflows/VGP-assembly-v2/EBPhisb-descriptive/README.md

-Haplotype Interactive Sequence Browser - Descriptive
+## Haplotype Interactive Sequence Browser - Descriptive

-This workflow makes a preconfigured JBrowse2 genome browser.
+### Generate a preconfigured JBrowse2 interactive genome browser from VGP scale assemblies

-Tracks include:
+#### Tracks available - some hidden on track menu initially:
  - Coverage from minimap2 mapping PacBio reads to the haplotype, as a bigwig track
  - Structural variants found by sniffles in the minimap bam, as a vcf track
  - Repeatmasker (Dfam based) repeats as an optional gff3 track